PossessiveZajcu37/Artillery-Calculator-Overlay/readme.md

 ## Feedback (🐞)

 * Open the feedback dialog, enter your message, and send.
-* Posts to Discord via the configured webhook.
+* Sends feedback straight to the developper.
 * Subsequent submissions are blocked for 2 minutes (cooldown).

 ---